 MR. WOOLER has been again examined and again remanded.
 A variety of witnesses gave testimony on Monday last.
-Among them was Mr. Simpson, the curate of Great Burdon, who attended Mrs. Wooler in her last illness, and who described the conduct of Mr. | two successive shots at him, by the second of which he Wooler, at the moment of his wife's death, as being was wounded.
-The defence was that Coward was insane; exposing himself to Mrs. Pavitt, the wife of a neigh-
+Among them was Mr. Simpson, the curate of Great Burdon, who attended Mrs. Wooler in Wooler, at the moment of his wife's death, as being was wounded.
+The defence was that Coward was insanc; exposing himself to Mrs. Pavitt, the wife of a neigh-